 Firstly, you don’t want the sheer volume of the added eggs to overwhelm the volume of your lovely creamed fat and sugars.
 That would break the emulsion.

-Secondly, you’ll ensure you have complete incorporation of your eggs without wayward clumps of egg white (you want your eggs to be properly “denatured” = completely mixed between white and yolk as well as in the dough.)
+Secondly, you’ll ensure you have complete incorporation of your eggs without wayward clumps of egg white (you want your eggs to be properly “denatured” = complete blending of the white and yolk.)

 If more than one egg goes in at a time it’s certainly not a disaster, just proceed as normal.
 Also, if you notice your batter separating at this point and looking curdled, it’s likely because your eggs were cold and it broke that emulsion you created while creaming.